adrienhongcs/RECIPE_BOOK/README.md

 ## GraphQL

 GraphQL is a query language for your API, and a server-side runtime for executing queries.
 It contains of a schema in the form of a directed graph.

 A traditional REST API can bring two issues:

 > - **Overfetching**: the client fetches more information than they need.
 >
 >   "Imagine for example a screen that needs to display a list of users only with their names.
 In a REST API, this app would usually hit the `/users` endpoint and receive a JSON array with user data.
 This response however might contain more info about the users that are returned, e.g. their birthdays or addresses - information that is useless for the client because it only needs to display the users’ names."
 > - **Underfetching**: the client doesn't get enough information from a specific endpoint and needs to make additional requests to fetch the information they need.
 >
->   "Consider the same app would also need to display the last three followers per user.
+>   "Consider the same app which needs to display the last three followers per user.
 The API provides the additional endpoint `/users/<user-id>/followers`.
 In order to be able to display the required information, the app will have to make one request to the `/users` endpoint and then hit the `/users/<user-id>/followers` endpoint for each user."

-In GraphQL, a query simply represents a sub-graph of the schema so you fetch only the data you need without any additional query.
+In GraphQL, a query simply represents a sub-graph of the schema so you fetch only the data you need without any additional query effectively avoiding overfetching/underfetching.

 > - [Introduction to GraphQL](https://graphql.org/learn/)
 > - [GraphQL is the better REST](https://www.howtographql.com/basics/1-graphql-is-the-better-rest/)